 metro, planned monorail, planned light rail

 In December 2011, after 23 years of three stooges-like shenanigans, the first 8.5 km section of the Almaty metro finally opened for service.
-Seven stations are served.
-The actual terminal to terminal mileage is 7.3 km.
+A 2.7 km extension opened in 2015.
+Eight stations are served.

 Work on the

 workers went on strike because they had not been paid.
 At that point, 7.5 km

 had been completed.
 Previously, in 1993, a newspaper was sued for libel and

 subsequently went out of business because of it's accusations that the

 municipal agency charged with subway construction was in league with